 The best value to be found with Hilton Honors points is at the two opposite ends of the award spectrum: ultra-aspirational properties where cash rates are astronomical, and lower-tier properties during high-demand periods.
 Whenever Hilton's award chart (or lack thereof) imposes a constraint on the award price compared to the cash price, it's possible to get outsized value from your points.

 Let's take a look at a few times where buying Hilton points could save you a bundle compared to paying a cash rate.

 Although it has started to catch on in the last few years, Dubrovnik continues to be one of the Adriatic's hidden gems.
 Its bright blue waters, dramatic vistas, and medieval architecture—it was the filming location for ‘King's Landing' in the hit show “Game of Thrones”—make it one of my favorite European summer destinations.
 And don't even get me started on the seafood.

 Located on the doorstep of historic Old Town Dubrovnik, the Hilton Imperial features stunning views and modern styling in a building originally built in 1895.
-Unfortunately, this convenience and class come at a premium, with cash rates hovering around $533 per night all-in.
+Unfortunately, this convenience and class come at a premium, with cash rates hovering around $552 per night.

-However, with standard award nights only requiring 70,000 points, you could buy the points necessary for only $350—saving over a third on the nightly rate.
+However, with standard award nights only requiring 70,000 points, you could buy Hilton points and book for only $350—saving over a third on the nightly rate.

 Life in the Lap of Luxury in the Maldives

 As one of the most aspirational destinations in the world, we couldn't pass up the chance to bring up the Waldorf Astoria Maldives Ithaafushi.
 I mean, just look at the place:

 The lowest-tiered room is a villa with a private pool—and prices are exactly what you'd expect.